A History of STOKE GIFFORD & Nearby Parishes

 Bradley Stoke Primrose Cottage Courtesy of David Baker

 Here once stood two back to back cottage.
-The one facing the Patchway brook was primrose cottage.
-In around 1900 a Mr. Milliner established a bread oven and the cottage became the first commercial bakery in Patchway.
+The one facing the Patchway brook was Primrose Cottage.
+At its eastern end, In around 1900 a Mr. Milliner established a bread oven and the cottage became the first commercial bakery in Patchway.
+He supplied the local area and drove to Bristol daily to supply the city.
+The bread oven was also used by everyone in the village when the bakers’s work for the day was done.

 Note the colour of the door